AspenWilson/p3-project-budget-planner/README.md

 - Use: Export current month data into xlsx files
 - Code: `$ python cli.py e3`

+I1 - Import expenses:
+- Use: Mass import expense entries from the Google Sheets file
+- Code: `$ python cli.py i1`

+I2 - Import income entries:
+- Use: Mass import income entries from the Google Sheets file
+- Code: `$ python cli.py i2`

-X - Delte all data:
+X - Delete all data:
 - Use: Delete all current data in your CLI
 - Code: `$ python cli.py x`

+## Features

+In addition to the commands listed above, I've created a supplemental Google Sheets file to see visual representations of your CLI data.
+This file can also be used to perform mass imports of both expense and income entries, which could be helpful when you just get started with your CLI.

+To leverage this file, [click here](https://docs.google.com/spreadsheets/d/1MYhMbLZFQ9a5uIp4Sv_oNIiOdM97Pw8iO0rYwTLRgX4/copy)

+After clicking the link, you'll be prompted to make a copy of the file.
+Once a copy is made, that file is only viewable by you, unless you choose to share it with others.

+There are detailed instructions within the Google Sheets document explaining how to leverage each tab.

+[See here](https://docs.google.com/spreadsheets/d/1NcXUc5shcDPHpSJaskrQjfVgHjG2byaIQrH9zp1KkAQ/edit#gid=1017681728) for an example of what these summaries looks like.

 ## Documentation

 This CLI uses multiple files.
-You should not need to update these in order for your CLI to function properly, but below is a brief summary of what each file in the lib/db folder contains:
+You should not need to update these in order for your CLI to function properly (except for the import_data.py file), but below is a brief summary of what each file in the lib/db folder contains:

 ### Add_Data.py
 This contains all code related to the add commands.